Catherine I of Russia: Early life

-Marta was considered a very beautiful young girl, and there are accounts that Glück's wife became fearful that she would become involved with their son.
+Marta was considered a very beautiful young girl, and there are accounts that Glück's wife became fearful that she would become involved with their son or husband.
 After the outbreak of the Great Northern War (1700–1721), at the age of 17, she was married off to a Swedish dragoon, Johan Cruse or Johann Rabbe, with whom she remained for eight days in 1702, at which point the Swedish troops were withdrawn from Marienburg.
 When Russian forces captured the town, Pastor Glück offered to work as a translator, and Field Marshal Boris Sheremetev agreed to his proposal and took him to Moscow.

-There are unsubstantiated stories that Marta worked briefly in the laundry of the victorious regiment, and also that she was presented in her undergarments to Brigadier General Rudolph Felix Bauer to be his mistress.
-She may have worked in the household of his superior, Sheremetev.
+After the capture of Marienburg by the Russians, Marta was taken into service by Sheremetev.
 She travelled back to the Russian court with Sheremetev's army.
+From Sheremetev Marta was passed to Menshikov.

-Afterwards she became part of the household of Alexander Menshikov, who was the best friend of the then Tsar Peter I. Anecdotal sources suggest that she was purchased by Menshikov.
+Afterwards Marta became part of the household of Alexander Menshikov, who was the best friend of the then Tsar Peter I. Anecdotal sources suggest that she was purchased by Menshikov.
 Whether the two of them were lovers is disputed, as at the time Count Menshikov was already engaged to his future wife.
 It is evident however that Menshikov and Marta formed a lifetime political alliance.

 It is possible that Menshikov, who was quite jealous of the tsar's attentions and knew his tastes, wanted to procure a mistress on whom he could rely.
 In 1703, while visiting Count Menshikov at his home, Tsar Peter I met Marta.
 By 1704, she was already well established in the tsar's household as his mistress, and gave birth to a son, Peter.
 In 1703, she converted to Orthodoxy and took the new name Catherine Alexeyevna (Yekaterina Alexeyevna).
 She and Darya Menshikova accompanied Tsar Peter I and Prince Menshikov on their military excursions.